Derbyshire Wildlife Trust: Organisation

-Derbyshire Wildlife Trust is governed by a Board of Trustees, elected from and by the 14,000+ members.

-The Trust employs around 26 members of experienced staff to run the Trust and carry out conservation and education projects.

-Volunteers are essential to the work of the Trust.
-They help with many aspects including nature reserves, administration and education work.
-The Trust currently has around 500 volunteers.
+Derbyshire Wildlife Trust is governed by a board of trustees, elected from and by the 14,000+ members, employing around 26 members of experienced staff for management and to carry out conservation and education projects.
+The trust relies heavily on volunteer work for help with aspects such as managing nature reserves, administration, and education work, with around 500 active volunteers.